nicklyman/pixabay-inspiration/README.md

 ## Support and contact details

-If a bug is found, please let me know via Github.
-Feel free to contact me with questions or suggestions and contribute to the code.
+If a bug is found, please let us know via Github.
+Feel free to contact us with questions or suggestions and contribute to the code.

 ## Technologies Used